mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The exception is when characters co-operate.
-Two characters who are co-operating do not give each other penalties to skill checks and can freely move into and out of each others’ Personal range as part of one movement action.
+Two characters who are co-operating do not give each other penalties to skill checks and can freely move into and out of each others' Personal range as part of one movement action.
 However, third and additional characters start applying penalties as normal: two people can work on an access panel in a narrow corridor,